engagementlab/CivicSeed/doc/amazon-s3-production-environment.md

 #### Push assets to remotes.

-1. Push new assets to GitHub.
+1. Push code to GitHub.

    ```
    git add --all